 1. Puy de Dôme, France

-Puy de Dôme, in the Auvergne region of central France, boasts spectacular natural wonders, with over 80 volcanic craters, as well as mountains, valleys, volcanic lakes, plateaus and plains.
-Explore them on foot, bicycle and kayak, or take a dip in the region’s thermal springs.
+Puy de Dôme in the Auvergne region of central France boasts spectacular natural wonders, with over 80 volcanic craters, mountains, valleys, volcanic lakes, plateaus, and plains.
+Explore them on foot, bicycle, and kayak, or take a dip in the region’s thermal springs.

 2. Mendoza, Argentina